 Thus, the Resource Monitor offers many advantages over previous individual tools like System Monitor, Performance Logs and Alerts, and Server Performance Advisor in a way that it combines the functionality of those tools into a single interface.
 Besides, it provides a much more in-depth view of system activity and resource usage than previous tools like Task Manager.

-See this post if the Resource Monitor is not working.
+TIP: See this post if the Resource Monitor is not working.